This post may contain affiliate links via Amazon's affiliate advertising program. See privacy policy

 Serving Suggestions

-IMO the best pork chops meals include a nice big ole pot of Southern Collard Greens with smoked turkey and cheesy baked mac and cheese.
+IMO the best pork chops meals include a nice big ole pot of Southern Collard Greens with smoked turkey, remixed version of smothered cabbage, and cheesy baked mac and cheese.
+For an appetizer include these crispy pan-fried whole okra.
 I'm not sure there is room for anything else!

 If you make this pork chop recipe or any other from the site, please come back and leave me a comment below with your feedback.
 Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.